Bring the Family

-Bring the Family is singer-songwriter John Hiatt's eighth studio album, released in 1987.
+Bring the Family is American singer-songwriter John Hiatt's eighth studio album, released in 1987.
 It was his first album to chart on the Billboard 200, and featured his first single entry on the mainstream rock chart with "Thank You Girl".
 It features Ry Cooder on guitar, Nick Lowe on bass guitar and Jim Keltner on drums.
 The four would later reform as Little Village and release an album in 1992.
-"Thing Called Love" later became a hit for Bonnie Raitt, and "Have a Little Faith In Me" is among Hiatt's most popular songs, although it wasn't released as a single in America.
+"Thing Called Love" later became a hit for Bonnie Raitt, and "Have a Little Faith In Me" is among Hiatt's most popular songs.
 "Alone In The Dark" was featured in the 1994 James Cameron film True Lies, in a memorable scene where Jamie Lee Curtis dances to the song.